yesnik/symfony-guides/config.md

     # makes classes in src/ available to be used as services
     # this creates a service per class whose id is the fully-qualified class name
     App\:
-        resource: '../src/*'
+        resource: '../src/'
-        exclude: '../src/{Entity,Migrations,Tests}'
+        exclude:
+            - '../src/DependencyInjection/'
+            - '../src/Entity/'
+            - '../src/Kernel.php'
+            - '../src/Tests/'
 ```

 This makes all classes inside `src/` available as services in the container.

-**Remember**: each class in the src/ directory is automatically registered as a service

-But wait!
 Does that mean that all of our classes are instantiated on every single request?
 No: this line simply tells the container to *be aware* of these classes.
 But services are never instantiated until - and unless - *someone asks for them*.
-So, if we didn't ask for our `MarkdownService`, it would never be instantiated on that request.
+So, if we didn't ask for our `MarkdownHelper`, it would never be instantiated on that request.

 **Important:** each service in the container is instantiated a maximum of once per request.
-If multiple parts of our code ask for the MarkdownHelper,
+If multiple parts of our code ask for the `MarkdownHelper`,
 it will be created just once, and the same instance will be passed each time.
-That's awesome for performance: we don't need multiple markdown helpers...
-even if we need to call parse() multiple times.

 ### Bind service to variable name